mavanmanen/Mavanmanen.StreamDeckSharp/README.md

 ## Usage
-Please check out the wiki on how to use this framework.
+Please check out the wiki for usage information.